Organizing resources

 The core building blocks of a Stack are components and deployments.

 Deployments allow you to repeat the component configuration across multiple environments, regions, or cloud accounts.
 For example, you might deploy the same configuration to dev, staging, and production, each as a separate deployment.
-Each deployment is planned and approved independently, giving you control over the scope of each change.
+Plan and approve each deployment independently, giving you control over the scope of each change.

 Everything-as-code